-Heroic Sacrifice — Lancelot and Juliet.
+Heroic Sacrifice: Lancelot and Juliet.
 Romeo too, depending on how you interpret the ending.
 With Ophelia dead and Neo Verona safely landed, it can be assumed the tree won't be calling for blood anymore.
-Plus Juliet won't be consigned to eternal torment, sense she'll instead be spending eternity with Romeo.
+Plus Juliet won't be consigned to eternal torment, since she'll instead be spending eternity with Romeo.

 Virtually every character not from the original play is named after other Shakespearean characters.
 Even characters who went unnamed in the original play, like Lord and Lady Montague, are given proper names borrowed from Shakespeare's other works.

 Tybalt outright telling Mercutio that he's not worth killing.
 In Shakespeare's original play, Tybalt kills Mercutio in cold blood.

 Nice Job Breaking It, Herod: Montague inadvertently condemns Neo Verona to a slow death by slaughtering House Capulet, whose blood keeps Escalus alive and healthy.
 And of course he gets increasingly paranoid throughout the series as he learns that there's a Capulet survivor out there somewhere and she's really pissed with him.